Why we work in Lebanon

 I picked up a lot of cluster bombs – I had no choice.
 But every time I ploughed I would find more.
 I am so happy MAG came and cleared this land.
 Now I know I will be safe and, God willing, my apples will grow well.

 Working in different parts of the country, MAG has specialist teams of deminers, many of them women, clearing landmines, cluster munitions and other unexploded bombs.
 Using handheld detectors and armoured machinery, teams can clear up to 800 landmines per month, with mines being found barely a metre apart on the Blue Line.

-MAG also uses innovative risk education, including puppet shows in schools and communities, to teach vulnerable Lebanese children and Syrian refugees about the dangers of landmines and unexploded bombs.
+MAG also uses innovative risk education, including puppet shows in schools, Virtual Reality and Digital means, to teach vulnerable Lebanese communities and Syrian refugees about the dangers of landmines and unexploded bombs.

 Land released by deminers and machines